MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/relay.md

 ms.service: Relay
 ---

-# Azure Relay modules for Node.js
+# Azure Relay modules for JavaScript

 The Azure Relay service creates hybrid applications by enabling you to securely expose services that reside within a corporate enterprise network to the public cloud, without having to open a firewall connection, or require intrusive changes to a corporate network infrastructure.
 Relay supports a variety of different transport protocols and web services standards.